mauroservienti/NServiceBus.AttributeRouting/README.md

 endpointConfiguration.EnableAttributeRouting();
 ```

-NOTE: Only Messages and Commands are supported.
-Inj NServiceBus Events are treated differently based on the underlying transport capabilities.
-If the transport supports native pub/sub (e.g. RabbitMQ or Azure Service Bus) everything is handled automatically, otherwise publishers needs to be manually registered.
+NOTE: Only [Messages and Commands](https://docs.particular.net/nservicebus/messaging/messages-events-commands) are supported.
+In NServiceBus Events are treated differently based on the underlying transport capabilities: If the transport supports native pub/sub (e.g. RabbitMQ or Azure Service Bus) everything is handled automatically, otherwise publishers needs to be manually registered.
 As of now registering publishers using attributes is not supported.

 ## Routes override